luskos/Stankova-Solution/README.md

 Title: A Vacuum-Admissible Analytic Surface Mimicking Gravitational Behavior via Adapted Yin-Yang Geometry

 Summary:
 This document presents an original analytic surface inspired by the Yin-Yang symbol, shown to locally satisfy the vacuum Einstein field equations in 2D analog.
-The surface curvature, geodesic trajectories, and Christoffel symbols were derived and validated numerically.
+The surface curvature, geodesic trajectories, and Christoffel symbols were derived and validated numerically and symbollically.
 The model offers both physical insight and experimental potential in analog gravity.

 1. Geometry Definition